 - Research through open internet, news portals, white papers and imparted knowledge via live conferences & lectures.

 - Lab and hands-on experience of @AILabPage (Self-taught learners group) members.

 Feedback & Further Question

-Conclusion – In this post we discussed basic concepts around regression.
+Conclusion – In this post, we discussed basic concepts around regression.
 You would be now able to solve small problems of regression.
-Though focus in this post was around theory but it was important to understand it.
-I particularly think that getting to know about regression its assumptions, violations, model fit, and residual plots and algorithms actually helps to see somewhat clear picture.
+Though focus in this post was around theory it was important to understand it.
+I particularly think that getting to know about regression its assumptions, violations, model fit, and residual plots and algorithms actually help to see a somewhat clear picture.
 The answer to the question “What machine learning algorithm should I use?” is always “It depends.”
 It depends on the size, quality, and nature of the data.
-Also what is the objective / motive data torturing.
+Also, what is the objective/motive data torturing?
 As we torture the data more we get useful information.
 It depends on how the math of the algorithm was translated into instructions for the computer you are using.
 And it depends on how much time you have.

 ======================== About the Author ===================